Oskarbayy/julelotteri-backend/README.md

 This is the server-side implementation for the app: https://github.com/Oskarbayy/julelotteri-frontend

 The server utilizes gRPC for client communication, SQLite as the database, and is built using Golang.

+I use excelize to read excel files for the importing feature.